Grégoire de Saint-Vincent: Quadrature of the hyperbola

 This observation led to the hyperbolic logarithm.
 The stated property allows one to define a function $A(x)$ which is the area under said curve from $1$ to $x$, which has the property that $A(xy) = A(x)+A(y).$ This functional property characterizes logarithms, and it was mathematical fashion to call such a function $A(x)$ a logarithm.
 In particular when we choose the rectangular hyperbola $xy = 1$, one recovers the natural logarithm.

 A student and co-worker of Saint-Vincent, A. A. de Sarasa noted that this area property of the hyperbola represented a logarithm, a means of reducing multiplication to addition.

-An approach to Vincent−Sarasa theorem may be seen with hyperbolic sectors and the area-invariance of squeeze mapping.
+The property may be observed as invariance of area of hyperbolic sectors under squeeze mapping.

 In 1651 Christiaan Huygens published his Theoremata de Quadratura Hyperboles, Ellipsis, et Circuli which referred to the work of Saint-Vincent.

 The quadrature of the hyperbola was also addressed by James Gregory in 1668 in True Quadrature of Circles and Hyperbolas While Gregory acknowledged Saint-Vincent's quadrature, he devised a convergent sequence of inscribed and circumscribed areas of a general conic section for his quadrature.
 The term natural logarithm was introduced that year by Nicholas Mercator in his Logarithmo-technia.

 Saint-Vincent was lauded as Magnan and "Learned" in 1688:

 “It was the great Work of the Learned Vincent or Magnan, to prove that distances reckoned in the Asymptote of an Hyperbola, in a Geometrical Progression, and the Spaces that the Perpendiculars, thereon erected, made in the Hyperbola, were equal one to the other.”

 A historian of the calculus noted the assimilation of natural logarithm as an area function at that time: